Deltares/hydromt_wflow/docs/user_guide/wflow_model_setup.rst

     * - :py:func:`~WflowModel.setup_other_demand`
       -  Create other water demand (eg industry, livestock).
     * - :py:func:`~WflowModel.setup_irrigation`
+      -  Create irrigation areas and trigger for paddy and nonpaddy crops from a raster file.
+    * - :py:func:`~WflowModel.setup_irrigation_from_vector`
-      -  Create irrigation areas and trigger for paddy and nonpaddy crops.
+      -  Create irrigation areas and trigger for paddy and nonpaddy crops from a vector file.
     * - :py:func:`~WflowModel.setup_1dmodel_connection`
       -  Setup subbasins and gauges to save results from wflow to be used in 1D river models.
     * - :py:func:`~WflowModel.setup_grid_from_raster`